SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/authentication.md

 <td align="left">Connection dropped on server: {serverId}</td>
 <td align="left">c8y_ua_ConnectionDropped</td>
 <td align="left">CRITICAL</td>
-<td align="left">This alarm will be clear by the gateway when the connection is restored</td>
+<td align="left">This alarm will be cleared by the gateway when the connection is restored</td>
 </tr>
 </tbody>
 </table>